KPZ Equation from non-simple variations on open ASEP

 We employ the Nash inequality of Lemma \ref{lemma:NashIneqCpt} along with the elliptic estimate Lemma \ref{lemma:EllipticEstimateCpt}; this provides the lower bounds in which the implied constant is universal even in its dependence on $\wt{\alpha}_{1}^{N} \in \R_{>0}$ and $m_{N} \in \Z_{>0}$:

-in the final estimate above, we recall our normalization of the function $\varphi$, which is then preserved because of the contractive estimates of the semigroup corresponding to $\mathscr{U}^{N,0}$ with respect to the $\ell^{1}$-norm.
-Combining this above estimate with \eqref{eq:DFormBoundNNN} then provides
+{to justify the final estimate above, we recall our normalization of the function $\varphi$, which is then non-increasing in time because of the contractive estimates of the semigroup corresponding to $\mathbf{P}^{N,0}$ with respect to the $\ell^{1}$-norm.
+Combining this with \eqref{eq:DFormBoundNNN} gives}

 from which classical ODE theory gives the following upper bound: